kitzberger/songs/Blame Us.md

 	I'm sitting here coz i got nowhere else to be feel free to join me if you please
-	Then we'd be two just sitting in the shade and could happily nod off under these trees
+	Then we'd be two just sitting in the shade don't blame me for nodding off under these trees

 ### Pre Chorus

 	E   E   Am  Am
-	still i hope that we don't die, there's so much more to see, G   G   D   D
+	oh i hope that we don't die, there's so much more to see, G   G   D   D
 	if we did this'd be one shitty afternoon